KRFlowers/nyc-fhv-rideshare-forecasting/README.md

 **Better demand forecasting enables more accurate scheduling decisions**, reducing income uncertainty for workers while improving operational efficiency for companies.

 **The Approach:** This project analyzes 684M FHVHV trip records from NYC spanning 2022-2024.
 Three forecasting approaches were evaluated: Seasonal Naive (baseline), Prophet (automated seasonality), and XGBoost (lag-based features).
+This analysis is limited to 1-day-ahead forecasting, with longer operational horizons (7-14 days) to be explored in future iterations.

 **The Result:** XGBoost achieved 6.5% MAPE with 35% improvement over the seasonal naive baseline.